 Jock Shaw began his career with Benburb before moving on to Airdrieonians, from where the legendary Bill Struth signed him for Rangers in 1938.
 Smith went on to a glittering career with the Ibrox club and Scotland before joining the coaching staff.
 Alex Forsyth appeared in the Benburb goal for seventeen years after a trial at Rangers came to nothing.

-Over the years Tinto Park was hit by vandalism and neglect after crowds dropped off after the boom post war years.
-However, this didn't stop the now Sir Alex Ferguson making a visit in 2010 to visit his old hero Tommy Douglas and the clubs committee.
+Over the years, Tinto Park was hit by vandalism and neglect after crowds dropped off after the post-war boom years.
+However, this didn't stop the now Sir Alex Ferguson from making a visit in 2010 to visit his old hero Tommy Douglas and the club's committee.

 Ferguson chatted about the good old days before signing autographs and posing for pictures with the fans.
 The future Aberdeen, Scotland and Manchester United boss had attended the match when the record Tinto Park crowd of 20,000 turned out.

-The final game at Tinto Park came of March 29th 2014 as Benburb defeated Johnstone Burgh 2-1 in a Central District First Division game.
+The final game at Tinto Park came on March 29th, 2014, as Benburb defeated Johnstone Burgh 2-1 in a Central District First Division game.
 The club played at various venues while the old ground was prepared for redevelopment.

-Benburb FC will compete in the SJFA West of Scotland Central First Division in the 2017-18 season.
+Benburb FC will compete in the West of Scotland League First Division in the 2025-26 season.

 My visits

-Google Maps had been a non stop source of assistance to me on my travels to various grounds in judging distances and finding my way around many new places.
-It was while I was working out a possible short cut by alighting from the train at Cardonald on my way back from a visit to St Mirren in Paisley to get to Ibrox.
+Google Maps continued to be a non-stop source of assistance to me on my travels to various places in judging distances and finding my way around many new places.
+It was while I was working out a possible shortcut by alighting from the train at Cardonald on my way back from a visit to St Mirren in Paisley to get to Ibrox.

-When the day in question came I ended up taking the Glasgow Subway to Ibrox.
-I couldn't get inside, but I took the ten minutes walk up Edmiston Drive and then Shieldhall Road before taking a turn up Craigton Road and Drive to the locked gates of the ground.
+When the day in question came, I ended up taking the Glasgow Subway to Ibrox.
+I couldn't get inside, but I took the ten-minute walk up Edmiston Drive and then Shieldhall Road before taking a turn up Craigton Road and Drive to the locked gates of the ground.

 I walked away trying to visualise what the ground must have been like with all the terracing intact and huge crowds filling it at a time when the club was the pride of the community rather than a playground for mindless vandalism.

-Hopefully the future would see the good times return to Tinto Park and offer rest bite to the heroic volunteers keeping the club going.
+Hopefully, the future would see the good times return to Tinto Park and offer a rest bite to the heroic volunteers keeping the club going.

 Thursday 18th May 2017